maggick/cra.vim/readme.md

 yearly timesheet for Vim

 * realtime counter for holiday (while there is a shift of one month on paychecks)
+* get rid of Libreoffice (or worse Excel) to do this

 How to use it